Thermodynamics JEE Advanced Questions

 Option c – More than 25 seconds

-(a) temperature on the ideal gas scale.
+(a) Temperature on the ideal gas scale

-(b) fourth root of temperature.
+(b) Fourth root of temperature

-(c) the fourth power of temperature.
+(c) Fourth power of temperature

-Option c – the fourth power of temperature
+Option c – Fourth power of temperature

 (a) Wien’s Displacement Law